 - work with a small group to develop and present policy solutions;

 - gain valuable resources and insights for promoting food law and policy at their schools;

-- tour local farms and farmers markets; and
+- tour local food organizations; and

 - network and establish lasting connections with dedicated law students from across the country.

 Hotel accommodations and all meals in Fayetteville will be provided for all admitted Summit participants.
 A transportation stipend will be provided to cover a portion of participants’ travel costs.

 The deadline to submit applications is January 19, 2020.
 We will review applications on a rolling basis beginning in November and encourage students to apply early.
 Admitted students will be notified in December and January.
 Please email any questions to email@example.com.

 The 2020 Food Law Student Leadership Summit is co-hosted by the University of Arkansas School of Law’s LL.M.
 Program in Agricultural and Food Law and the Harvard Law School Food Law and Policy Clinic.